gigsboat/cli/README.md

 In the above we are nesting all of the data files under `pages/<year>/` directories.

 You are free to create whatever directory structure that makes sense for you, but note that `gigsboat` will by default search the data files under the `pages` root directory in which it runs.

+The `gigsboat.json` file is used as a configuration file for the gigsboat cli.

 Note: the data filenames can be anything.
 In this example, it shows a simple date format of `yyyy-mm-dd` however that may not always work - for example, when you have two speaking engagements (a podcast recording, and a meetup talk) on the same day.
 That said, the filename doesn't matter at all, and you can then follow a convention, of say, `2021-11-26-2.md` which adds a suffix of incrementing numbers to the day.